ram88143/BusReservationSystem/README.md

   Launch VS Code

 3. Go to File > Open Folder
-  Select the folder where your .java files are located
+  Select the folder where your .java file is located

 **▶️ Run the Program**